Harry Brighouse, Director

 Carrie Welsh, Program Director

-Anna Nelson is a third-year undergraduate majoring in Philosophy and Gender and Women’s Studies.
+Anna Nelson is a fourth-year undergraduate majoring in Philosophy and Gender and Women’s Studies.
 She also has a certificate in 2D studio art, as she enjoys painting, collage, and experimental work.
-Anna participates in research on the Carceral State with the English Department and is hoping to expand that work after graduation.
-After her work is done, she enjoys hiking, running, biking and any excuse to be outside.
+Anna is currently writing her thesis on the pedagogical responsibilities of teaching feminist theory in higher education.
+After her work is done, she enjoys running, biking, and swimming with the UW Triathlon team.

 Fellows